danmar/cppcheck/man/manual.md

 Note that you may add empty lines and comments in the suppressions file.
 Comments must start with `#` or `//` and be at the start of the line, or after the suppression line.

-You can use the suppressions file like this:
+The usage of the suppressions file is as follows:

     cppcheck --suppressions-list=suppressions.txt src/

 ## XML suppressions

-You can specify suppressions in a XML file.
-Example file:
+You can specify suppressions in a XML file, for example as follows:

     <?xml version="1.0"?>
     <suppressions>